goblinfactory/go-playground-greeting/readme.md

     -   [channels can be constrained as read-only or write-only](pkg/concurrencypatterns/directionalchannels.go)
     -   [use cancel function instead of signal channel to cancel long running goroutines](pkg/concurrencypatterns/cancelfunction.go)
     -   [demo showing how deadlock can occur](pkg/concurrencypatterns/sampledeadlock.go)
-        -   sample showing how reading and writing to two channels in different order causes a deadlock.
     -   [for select loop pattern](pkg/concurrencypatterns/forselectloop.go)
-        -   example showing how writing `done{}` to a blocking channel is a brilliantly simple way to signal to a goRoutine to finish, and block until that's done.
     -   [simple signal channels](pkg/muxyidiomatic/muxyidiomaticsignals.go)
     -   [quote stream (stream of quotes pushed to a channel)](pkg/bloggy/quotestream/quotestream.go)
     -   [signal channels together with waitgroup](pkg/muxyidiomatic/muxyidiomaticwaitgroup.go)